betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingCuratedContent.md

 4. This text should not be a copy-paste from a website.
 Rather, please write this in your own words to avoid legal issues

 ### Logo declaration
-Sometimes, logos may be present at the end.
-This is especially relevant for organizations, websites etc.
+Images for content are stored in a different repository (and not the main repo).
+There are several reasons for it which this guide will not delve into.
+Logos, in curated articles, may be present at the end on the article.
+This is especially relevant for organizations, websites etc. To reference the logos in the article, we upload it to a specific directory and then reference it.
 1. Please upload logo to https://github.com/betterscientificsoftware/images.
-2. Add following text with url to end of body text * < img src='url' class='logo' / > *
+2. Add following text with url to end of body text * < img src='url to image file in the images directory' class='logo' / > *
-3. Please ensure we have permission to use the logo **This section needs to be reviewed**
+3. Please ensure we have permission to use the logo

+If this process if not clear, please contact the Editor-in-chief for more information on this.

 ### References for the article
-Many times, we may have references/citations at the end of the article.
+Very rarely, but possibly, we may have references/citations at the end of the article.
 There is a certain process for this.
 Please contact the Editor-in-chief for more information on this.
-Details: To be described.
-**This section needs to be reviewed**

 ### LINKS TO EXAMPLES IN BSSW.IO GITHUB FOR *CURATED* CONTENT TYPE